 After lunch, head to Wackerbarth Winery – Saxony’s oldest sparkling wine cellar – for a tour and tasting of the locally produced wine.
 The estate dates to the mid-1700s and was a place for royal festivities.
 The grounds include the vineyards, a small castle, a restaurant, a shop and the wine-making facilities.

 For dinner and a stroll, stop in Altkotzschenbroda, a delightful town featuring a 13th century church and colorful boutique shops, cafes and restaurants lining the main street.
-Before heading back into the city, make a stop at Ball- and Brauhaus Watzke.
-The building is one of the oldest ballrooms in the region – but it is also now a brewery and beer hall.
+Before heading back into Dresden, make a stop at Ball- and Brauhaus Watzke.
+The building is one of the oldest ballrooms in the Saxony region – but it is also now a brewery and beer hall.

 Dresden to Meissen: From Dresden city center, take the S1 S-Bahn toward Meissen and depart at Meissen Altstadt.
 From the station, walk north into Meissen’s city center.
 (Price level 3) Link to map.

 Altkotzschenbroda to Ball- und Brauhaus Watzke: From Radebeul Moritzburger Strasse tram platform, take Tram 4 toward Laubegast.
-Depart at Altpieschen.
+Alight at Altpieschen.
 Walk south to Ball- und Brauhaus Watzke.
 (Price level 2) Link to map.

 Ball- und Brauhaus Watzke to Dresden: From Altpieschen tram platform, take Tram 4 toward Laubegast back into Dresden.
 (Price level 1) Link to map.
 Or use the DVB Journey Planner to connect to your next destination.